 What is the difference between minimum and full coverage?

-Minimum coverage typically only includes liability insurance, which pays for damages and injuries to others if you’re at fault in an accident.
-If your car is damaged or totaled, liability coverage doesn’t include your vehicle.
+Minimum coverage typically only includes liability insurance, which pays for damages and injuries to others if you are at fault in an accident.
+If your car is damaged or totaled, liability coverage does not include your vehicle.
 Full coverage adds insurance to also insure your car in accidents or because of theft, fire or weather.

 How much is car insurance in North Carolina?